jonathadv/the-last-question/README.md

-# The Last Question Contdown
+# The Last Question Countdown

 This is a homage to the Isaac Asimov's short story [*The Last Question*](https://en.wikipedia.org/wiki/The_Last_Question).